Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 The commission reported 4,823 new cases in Hubei, taking the total number of cases in the province to 55,748.
 More than 80% of the new cases were in Wuhan.
 Chinese officials on Friday said there were 5,090 new cases in mainland China.

-The increase in cases comes after 242 deaths and 14,000 new cases on Thursday after the commission began counting cases diagnosed through new clinical methods.
+The increase in cases came after the commission began counting cases diagnosed through new clinical methods.
 There are currently several hundred coronavirus cases in 27 countries outside of China.

-German Health Minister Jens Spahn told DW that within the European detection and containment of the virus was working.
+German Health Minister Jens Spahn told DW that within Europe, detection and containment of the virus was working.

 "So far it's just a regional epidemic outbreak in China, but we need to be sure that it does not become a real epidemic or a pandemic worldwide," Spahn said.